Jim performs CC&O Blues by Pink Anderson.

 Guitar Tabs Showing First Part Of CC and O Blues by Pinkney Anderson

-The pink anderson floyd council Connection
+The pink anderson Connection with floyd council

 Funnily enough, these three artists came from Carolina .
 Floyd Council, Pink Anderson ( Pink Floyd borrowed their names ) and Scrapper Blackwell - these guys really knew how to play the guitar!

 Floyd Council wasn't very well recorded as a performer in his own right, but sometimes played in studio recording sessions playing behind 'stars' such as Blind Boy Fuller, another South Carolina artists .

 His guitar was syncopated and could be described as a combination of ragtime and a Texas blues style.
 Pink Anderson (I don't believe that they ever collaborated or even crossed each others path !) played ragtime guitar and performed in traveling medicine shows.

 Scrapper Blackwell was an extremely varied guitar player who wrote many memorable songs, such as Blues Before Sunrise and Nobody Knows You When You're Down and Out.